 - The U-M Graham Sustainability Institute Water Center periodically publishes newsletters.
 The U-M Water Center supports and engages in research focusing on water quality, water quantity, coastal infrastructure, water policy, and more.
 Collaborative research teams provide users in the region, such as community leaders, legislators, resource managers, and environmental non-government organizations (NGO), with usable information and practical tools to support and enhance the protection, restoration, and management of Great Lakes and its watershed. - The U-M has a 24-hour Emergency Response Team to quickly and efficiently respond to, and mitigate releases of, polluting materials on campus.
 The campus community is encouraged, through presentations, training, signage, and other educational materials, to report illicit discharges and spills to EHS-AA/EHS-D/EHS-F and to the U-M Police Department (UMPD) so appropriate measures can be taken to correct issues which may impact storm water quality.
-The response team is primarily comprised of U-M staff as well as 24-hour emergency response vendors to efficiently respond to and mitigate releases on campus. - As part of the UMAA Spill Prevention Control and Countermeasure Plan (SPCC), initial and annual refresher training is provided to applicable staff.
+The response team is primarily comprised of U-M staff as well as 24-hour emergency response vendors to efficiently respond to and mitigate releases on campus.

+- As part of the UMAA Spill Prevention Control and Countermeasure Plan (SPCC), initial and annual refresher training is provided to applicable staff.
 All appropriate staff are trained in the laws and regulations regarding spills, releases, and pollution control; the contents of SPCC; and the operation and maintenance of equipment to prevent discharges.
-During this reporting period, nine (9) staff were trained. - UMAA continues to work with the U-M Outdoor Events Coordinator to provide environmental guidelines for events that may impact storm water.
-As part of this effort, EHS-AA recommends storm water BMPs and provides requirements to event staff to ensure waters of the State are properly protected from potential impacts. - The week of September 14-18, 2020, "2020 Earthfest" was held as a virtual event.
+During this reporting period, 12 staff were trained. - UMAA continues to work with the U-M Outdoor Events Coordinator to provide environmental guidelines for events that may impact storm water.
+As part of this effort, EHS-AA recommends storm water BMPs and provides requirements to event staff to ensure waters of the State are properly protected from potential impacts. - On September 23, 2021, "2021 Earthfest" was held at the UMAA campus.
 This event promoted overall sustainability practices including waste prevention and healthy environments. - U-M College of Pharmacy hosts biannual Safe Medication Disposal Events.
 These events help keep medications from reaching receiving waters.
-During this reporting period, these events were canceled due to the Covid-19 Pandemic.
+During this reporting period, an event was held on October 5, 2021.